 A "policy scepticism" appears to have developed that constitutes a major challenge to studies of the regional impacts of HEIs.
 In the limit this policy scepticism suggests that the expenditure impacts of HEIs on their host regions are negligible, and can therefore be ignored.
 We reject the binding resource constraint rationale for policy scepticism on a priori grounds, but do acknowledge the significance of the binding regional public sector budget constraint under devolution.
-We build this constraint into an augmented IO analysis using our purpose-built HEI-disaggregated IO table for Wales.
-Our results offer some support for policy scepticism in that we estimate that around a third of the regional expenditure impacts of Welsh HEIs is attributable to public funding that could generate similar (though not identical) effects if put to alternative uses such as expansion of the public sector within the host region, Conventional multiplier/ impact analyses therefore do overstate the expenditure impacts attributable to HEIs per se.
-In fact, it transpires that if funds used directly to finance the Welsh public sector were instead used to finance HEIs, there would be a small net positive multiplier effect reflecting the lower import propensity of HEIs.
-However, for similar reasons the switching of public funds to students and away from the public sector would have a net negative multiplier impact.
+We build this constraint into an augmented IO analysis using our purpose-built HEIdisaggregated IO table for Northern Ireland.
+Our results offer some support for policy scepticism in that we estimate that just under two thirds of the regional expenditure impacts of Northern Irish HEIs is attributable to public funding that could generate similar (though not identical) effects if put to alternative uses such as expansion of the public sector within the host region.
+Conventional multiplier/ impact analyses therefore do overstate the expenditure impacts attributable to HEIs per se.
+However, importantly, the remaining impact is nonetheless substantial in the Northern Irish case, and is certainly not negligible as the extreme form of policy scepticism implies.
+In fact, it transpires that if funds used directly to finance the Northern Irish public sector were instead used to finance HEIs, there would be a small net positive multiplier effect reflecting the lower import propensity of HEIs.
+However, when gauged in terms of employment numbers the switching impact is negative.
+For similar reasons the switching of public funds to students and away from the public sector would have a net negative multiplier impact.